RBS avoids break-up with 38 billion pounds 'internal bad bank'

 Britain is keen to offload its stakes in RBS and state-backed rival Lloyds Banking Group (LLOY.L) as soon as possible, having pumped a combined 66 billion pounds ($106 billion) into the banks to keep them afloat in the 2008 financial crisis.

-"I think it does make it easier to sell off the bank and get our money back," Finance Minister George Osborne told the BBC on Friday, adding that a sell-off was unlikely to begin before the next election in 2015.
+"I think it does make it easier to sell off the bank and get our money back," Finance Minister George Osborne told BBC radio on Friday, adding that a sell-off was unlikely to begin before the next election in 2015.

-Britain began selling shares in Lloyds at a profit earlier this year, but a sale of its 81-percent stake in RBS is much further off, with taxpayers still sitting on a paper loss of nearly 14 billion pounds at current prices.
+Britain began selling shares in Lloyds at a profit earlier this year, but a sale of its 81 percent stake in RBS is much further off, with taxpayers still sitting on a paper loss of nearly 14 billion pounds at current prices.
 Bankers and political sources have told Reuters it could take three to five years to offload the government's stake.

 "The tests for these changes at RBS are whether they see the taxpayer ultimately get its money back and whether they actually boost business lending and radically transform this bank to put an end to business as usual," said Ed Balls, the opposition Labour Party's finance spokesman.

-The government stopped short of ordering a formal break-up of the bank, which had been advocated by former Bank of England Governor Mervyn King, and by Nigel Lawson, a former finance minister and a member of the influential Parliamentary Commission on Banking Standards.
+The government stopped short of ordering a formal break-up of the bank, which had been advocated by former Bank of England Governor Mervyn King, and by Nigel Lawson, a former UK finance minister and a member of the influential Parliamentary Commission on Banking Standards.

 The government said the restructuring, along with other measures such as the speeding up of plans to sell its U.S. retail bank, Citizens, would enable it focus on lending to British households and businesses.

-One of RBS's 10 biggest private investors told Reuters the restructuring was a "cosmetic exercise".
+One of RBS's biggest 10 private investors told Reuters the restructuring was a "cosmetic exercise".

 The bank said Britain's financial watchdog has made it clear in recent months it expects banks to hold more capital, making it more important to sell or run down its bad assets.